NGSEP/NGSEPcore/README.txt

 Comparing genomes
 -----------------

-This module takes a list of assembled genomes in fasta format and their corresponding transcriptomes in GFF3 format and runs a whole genome comparison taking unique genes as orthology units.
-It also predicts paralogs within each genome.
-See the README.txt file for further details of input and output files.
+This module takes a list of assembled genomes in fasta format and their corresponding transcriptomes in GFF3 format and runs whole genome comparisons.
+It calculates orthogroups including orthologs and paralogs.
+It also identifies synteny relationships between each pair of genomes.
+Finally, it calculates gene presence/absence matrices and classifies gene families as core or accessory.

 USAGE: